Camille846/profile-card-component/README.md

 ## Welcome! 👋

-I started this challenge to help me improve my coding skills creating a responsive profile card component design.
+I started this challenge to help me improve my coding skills by creating a responsive profile card component design.

 **To do this challenge, you need a basic understanding of HTML and CSS.**

 ## The challenge

 The challenge is to build out this profile card component and get it looking as close to the design as possible.

+The profile card component design is a newbie layout.

 You can use any tools you like to help you complete the challenge.
 So if you've got something you'd like to practice, feel free to give it a go.